ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: ORAB Detection Dataset

 \subsection{Data Annotation}

-We first designed an annotation guideline in Section~\ref{apx:annotation_scheme} to label each sentence in an EHR note into nine categories as shown in Table~\ref{tab:label_examples}.
-Herein, the categories contain two ORABs (confirmed aberrant behavior and suggested aberrant behavior) and seven additional information that relevant to opioid usage.
+For the annotation process, we initially identified nine clinically important categories for patients prescribed opioids who are either abusing them or at risk of opioid abuse.
+These categories include two types of ORABs – Confirmed Aberrant Behavior and Suggested Aberrant Behavior – as well as seven additional concepts.
+These concepts encompass opioid prescription (Opioids, and Indication) and risk factors associated with OUD or OOD (Diagnosed Opioid Dependency, Benzodiazepines, Medication Changes, Centeral Nervous System Related, Social Determinants of Health) \citep{darke1996fatal, jann2014benzodiazepines, arthur2018safe, mitra2021risk, kariisa2022vital} as briefly outlined in Table~\ref{tab:label_examples}.

+The annotation process was iterative, with continuous refinement of the EHR note annotations and annotation guidelines.
+An interdisciplinary team of addiction medicine, biostatisticians, and NLP specialists collaboratively discussed and developed these guidelines.
+This rigorous approach yielded a comprehensive annotation guideline adept at addressing language variations and ambiguities in clinical narratives related to opioid misuse.
+For detailed descriptions of the categories, please refer to Appendix~\ref{apx:annotation_scheme}.
+The annotation guidelines developed can be accessed in the 'annotation\_guideline.pdf' file available in the supplementary data.

-EHR notes were annotated independently by two domain experts by following the annotation guidelines.
-Herein, the primary annotator annotated all EHR notes with eHOST \citep{eHost} annotation tool.
-The other annotator coded 100 of the EHRs of the primary annotator with the same environment to compute inter-rater reliability with Cohen's kappa \citep{warrens2015five}.
-As a result, the inter-rater reliability shows strong agreement ($\kappa=0.87$) between the annotators.
+EHR notes were annotated independently by two domain experts who are familiar with medical literature and EHR notes by following the annotation guidelines.
+Herein, the primary annotator \footnote{A master of public health} annotated all EHR notes with eHOST \citep{eHost} annotation tool.
+The other annotator \footnote{A medical doctor affiliated with the addiction medicine} coded 100 of the EHRs of the primary annotator with the same environment to compute inter-rater reliability with Cohen's kappa \citep{warrens2015five}.
+As a result, the inter-rater reliability shows strong agreement ($\kappa=0.86$) between the annotators.
+Detailed inter-rater reliability for each category can be found in Appendix~\ref{apx:IAA_per_category}.